-1 &quot;Recollections of Northern India, by Rev. Wm.
+1 "Recollections of Northern India, by Rev. Wm.
 Buyers, London, 1848," p.
 374.

-A wondrous power over the nervous influence of others, and over material objects, is seen in the Indian devotee.
-The French writer before quoted 2 records the following instance.
+A wondrous power over the nervous influence of others, and over material objects, is seen in the Indian The French writer before quoted 2 records the following instance.
 Two rivals wish to attest their superior powers.
 A stone or piece of money is placed on the ground, and the trial is to see which will first raise it without touching it.
 They advance towards the object, opposite each other, flinging "enchanted cinders" and reciting "mantras;" when both, by "an invisible but irresistible force," are repelled and driven back.
 They again approach, with new effort and excitement, the sweat pouring from them and blood gushing from their mouths, until one of them gets possession of the stone or piece of money.
-Sometimes one of the combatants is thrown violently on the ground by the nervous power of his antagonist; and, taken up breathless, he lies for days as if weakened by sickness.
-The writer thinks that there is some collusion and deception in these strange phenomena; but he remarks, "It must be owned that effects are occasionally produced by them of which it would not be easy to divine the cause."
-The reader familiar with Mather's records of witch-craft will remember that he has recorded instances of a similar unaccountable nervous repulsion; the hand of a person striking at an imaginary image flying back, as if repelled by an irresistible force.'
+Sometimes one of the combatants is thrown violently on the ground by the nervous power of his antagonist; and, taken up breathless, he lies for days as if weakened by sickness. ' A writer thinks that there is some collusion and deception in these strange phenomena; but he remarks, "It must be owned that effects are occasionally produced by them of which it would not be easy to divine the cause."
+The reader familiar with Mather's records of witcheraft will remember that he has recorded instances of a similar unaccountable nervous repulsion; the hand of a person striking at an imaginary image flying back, as if repelled by an irresistible force.

-Buyer's Northern India, pp, 369, 370.
+1 Buyer's Northern India, pp, 369, 370.

-&lt;sup>2 Dubeis' People of India, vol. 11., chap.
+2 Dubois' People of India, vol. 11., chap.
 36.

 Instances of the moving of material objects, particularly metallic, "without touching" them, far more palpable than that just mentioned, may be cited.
 An English writer 2 just cited records the following.
 A friend of his, after reading in his Bible one day, laid down his gold spectacles; and, having gone out a short time, when he returned he found his spectacles were gone.
 He knew that no person, except his servants, of whom he had fifteen or sixteen, could have entered the room.
 Calling them, he charged the theft upon them.
 To clear themselves, the servants all declared the Brahmin should be brought, to find out which was the thief.
 Brahmin, having come, ranged all the servants in a row on one side of the room, while the gentleman himself stood by, watching the proceedings.
 Stationing himself in the centre of the room, which was a large hall, the Brahmin placed a small brazen vessel before him, and muttered some incantations.
-Then, leaving the vessel, he declared that, if the thief were in the room, it would, of itself, move to him.
-To the great astonishment of all, the vessel began to move, with no visible hand near it, and, sliding apparently of its own accord along the floor, it went straight to one of the servants.
-The man confessed the theft, and produced the missing spectacles.
-The writer concludes, "My old friend was no believer in the supernatural powers claimed by these men; but he was quite confounded at the result, and could never venture an explanation of the curious affair."

-Mather's Magnalia, Book VI., p.
+Then, leaving the vessel, he ı Mather's Magnalia, Book vi., p.
 75.

-Buyer's Northern India, p.
+2 Buyer's Northern India, p.
 375.